Rizen54/richfetch/README.md

 If you're like me and you use arch linux and install python modules from arch repo.
 You can do this:
 `sudo pacman -Sy python-cpuinfo python-psutil python-requests python-termcolor`

+## Special Features:
+Short note: I'm very happy and proud of these.

+- Dynamic colors for OS Symbol, RAM/DISK/CPU Usage and CPU Temp
+- Local and public IPs (Public IP is disabled by default, you can enable it by simply un-commenting a line)
+- Nerd Fonts for logos instead of ASCII art (minimalism is they key.)
+- The ease of customizing it.